To protect, enhance, and educate about the Preserve

 The Matanzas Pass Preserve is located on the seven-mile long barrier island of Estero in the town of Fort Myers Beach, Florida.
 The 60 acre preserve runs along Matanzas Pass and is one of the few undeveloped, protected areas on the island.
 As such it offers visitors a rare opportunity to experience Estero Island as it was before becoming the popular beach resort that it is today.

-Four natural plant communities make up the preserve (take a virtual tour of each community by clicking on it's name): maritime hammock, tidal swamp Black Mangrove forest and coastal grassland.
+Natural plant communities make up the preserve (take a virtual tour of each community by clicking on it's name): maritime hammock, tidal swamp, Black Mangrove forest, and Beach Ridge.
 The natural plant communities and shady hammock support a variety of wildlife both on land and in Estero Bay.
 In each plant community, there exists a wide variety of native plants.
 Many of the plants are unique to the Preserve and include Wild Cotton, Jamaican Caper, Florida Mayten, and Cat Claw.
 To view a list of the plants found in the Matanzas Pass Preserve, click here.

 A path in the middle of a forest surrounded by trees and palm trees.

-The Matanazas Pass Preserve offers many educational opportunities including guided walks, tours led by an ethnobotanist, volunteer training, stress detox tours, and the new children's educational programs.
+The Matanzas Pass Preserve offers many educational opportunities including guided nature walks, ethnobotanical tours and children's educational programs.
+All tours and programs are currently on hold.

 Directions: After accessing Estero Island/Fort Myers Beach via the Sky Bridge,